"Los científicos dicen que estamos hechos de átomos, pero a mí un pajarito me contó que estamos hechos de historias"

-Tanya Núñez (she/her) is a filmmaker and cultural worker based in Tucson, Arizona.
+Tanya Núñez is a Chicana filmmaker, human rights activist, and cultural worker in Tucson, Arizona.

-She is currently working on a docuseries that explores the multicultural and contradicting perspectives of fronterizos— and how the wall shapes their everyday lives.
-Through the recounting of the past and observation of the present, the series will map out the evolution of the border and encourage us to envision a future where borders no longer exist.
+She is currently working on a docuseries that explores the multicultural and contradicting perspectives of fronterizos— people who’ve grown up within border communities —and how the border wall shapes their everyday lives.